 This is a continuation from the power systems analysis course I took last term.
 It’s also taught by the same professor as before, and he is a pretty decent instructor.
 For this term, we are learning more about transmission lines, symmetrical components, and power flow analysis.
 The material thus far hasn’t been too hard, and the first midterm was pretty easy.
-Hopefully this trend will continue throughout the course .
+Hopefully this trend will continue throughout the course :D .

 Power Systems Topics

 Another power systems course, but this course doesn’t really focus on any particular topic.
 Instead, we have lectures on various power system-related topics, from renewable energy to wall plug in residential houses.
 There are also guest lectures on power-related topics.
 The main component is research project, which takes some time to prepare but in this case, I think it’s better than having a final.
 I am always partial to courses where I don’t have to pay too much attention to the material… yeah, I’m terrible.